 How Does AI Mode Affect Traditional SEO?

-Google AI Mode is fundamentally reshaping how search content is displayed—and consumed.
+Google AI Mode is fundamentally reshaping how search content is displayed—and consumed, extending the same visibility dynamics already seen in how to rank in Google AI Overviews.
 Instead of leading users to a list of websites, it delivers direct, contextual answers powered by generative AI.
 This changes not only how traffic flows, but what qualifies as “visible” content.

 Here’s how it’s impacting key aspects of traditional SEO strategies: